matthornsby/priority-navigation/README.md

 # Priority-Navigation

-A JQuery plugin for prioritized responsive menus
+##A JQuery plugin for prioritized responsive menus

+Originally created for mycollgeadvocate.com, this is my take on the [priority+ navigation pattern] (http://bradfrost.com/blog/web/complex-navigation-patterns-for-responsive-design/#priority-plus).